CaselistTirsdag 23. april 2019 kl. 12.30 - Torsdag 25. april 2019 kl. 09.00 – kl. 11.45 - Høyesteretts Annen avdeling

 Sak nr.
 18-169674, sivil sak, anke over jordskifteavgjørelse: Agder lagmannsretts jordskifteavgjørelse 31. august 2018.
 Jordskifterett.
 Om fordeling av planskapt netto verdiøkning.Case list

-The Supreme Court 200 years
+The Supreme Court in 2018

-The Supreme Court in the jubilee year
+The Supreme Court

 The Supreme Court has general jurisdiction and hears all types of cases, civil as well as criminal, and cases pertaining to administrative law and constitutional law.

 The Norwegian Supreme Court wishes to promote openness and transparency in its activities.